ThibArg/nuxeo-imagemetadata-utils/README.md

 Current version: 1.2.0 (adding features)

 ## About - Requirements
 `nuxeo-imagemetadata-utils` is a plug-in for the `nuxeo platform`.
 It allows to extract metadata stored in pictures and store these information in the document, for easy search, display and reporting.
-It uses the `ìm4java` tool for this purpose, which, itself, encapsulates calls to `ImageMagick` and, possibly, `ExifTool` (ExifTool is not used in current version.)
+It uses the `ìm4java` tool for this purpose, which, itself, encapsulates calls to `ImageMagick` and, possibly, `ExifTool` and `GraphicsMagick`.

 **Requirements**:
 * Before version 1.1.0, `nuxeo-imagemetadata-utils` only uses the `ImageMagick` part of `ìm4java`: `ImageMagick` must be installed on your server.
 This is most likely the case, since `nuxeo` already requires `ImageMagick` (creation of thumbnails, creation of previews, ...)
 * Since version 1.1.0, it also uses `exiftool` in the new command which extracts the XMP data.
 If you plan to use this command, then make sure `exiftool` is installed on your server.
+* Since version 1.2.0, there is a choice, when extracting metadata, to use either ImageMagick, ExifTool or GraphicsMagick.
+Make sure the tool you use is installed on your server (ClientException will occur if not the case)

 ## Table of Content